7 min read

 Where The Number Came From

-In 2009, Matt Cutts, Google's head of webspam at the time, mentioned in a video that Google uses "over 200 signals" in their ranking algorithm.
-It was an offhand comment.
-A rough estimate meant to convey complexity.
+In 2009, Matt Cutts, Google's head of webspam at the time, mentioned in a video that Google uses "over 200 signals" in their ranking algorithm - it was an offhand comment, a rough estimate meant to convey complexity to people who kept asking "how does Google work," the kind of ballpark figure you throw out when someone asks a question that doesn't have a simple answer.

-But think about it.
-Matt Cutts said "over 200."
-That's not a precise number.
-It's not even a current number.
-It was an approximation from fifteen years ago.
-Google's algorithm has been completely rewritten multiple times since then.
-They've added machine learning systems that consider factors no human even specified.
-The idea that there's still exactly "200 factors" is absurd.
+But think about it for even a moment: Matt Cutts said "over 200," which is not a precise number, and it's not even a current number given that it was an approximation from fifteen years ago, and Google's algorithm has been completely rewritten multiple times since then, and they've added machine learning systems that consider factors no human even specified because the whole point of machine learning is that the system figures out the factors on its own.
+The idea that there's still exactly "200 factors" - or that there ever was - is absurd on its face.

 The Absurdity of Factor Lists

-Search for "Google ranking factors" and you'll find dozens of comprehensive lists.
-Brian Dean's famous list claims to identify all 200.
-Other SEOs have published their own versions, each slightly different, each presented with confident authority.
+Search for "Google ranking factors" and you'll find dozens of comprehensive lists - Brian Dean's famous list claims to identify all 200, and other SEOs have published their own versions, each slightly different, each presented with the kind of confident authority that suggests inside knowledge when really it's just speculation dressed up in authoritative language.

-The lists mix things that definitely matter (content relevance, links) with things that might matter slightly (page speed, HTTPS) with things that probably don't matter at all (domain registration length, keyword in URL path) and present them as equally important.
+The lists mix things that definitely matter (content relevance, links) with things that might matter slightly (page speed, HTTPS) with things that probably don't matter at all (domain registration length, keyword in URL path) and present them all as equally important, as if each item is worth exactly 1/200th of your total ranking score, which is not how any of this works.

 Why The Myth Persists

-The 200 ranking factors myth persists because it serves everyone's interests except the truth.
+The 200 ranking factors myth persists because it serves everyone's interests except the truth, which is to say it persists for the same reason most myths persist: because too many people benefit from it being believed.

-For SEO tools: If there are 200 factors to monitor, you need sophisticated tools to track them all.
-The complexity justifies the subscription fees.
-Every tool has its own proprietary scoring system based on these supposed factors.
+For SEO tools: If there are 200 factors to monitor, you obviously need sophisticated tools to track them all, and the complexity justifies the subscription fees, and every tool can have its own proprietary scoring system based on these supposed factors that nobody can verify because nobody actually knows what the factors are.

-For agencies: A comprehensive list of ranking factors makes SEO seem scientific and quantifiable.
-You can create impressive reports showing improvements across dozens of metrics.
-Never mind that most of those metrics don't correlate with rankings.
+For agencies: A comprehensive list of ranking factors makes SEO seem scientific and quantifiable, which means you can create impressive reports showing improvements across dozens of metrics, never mind that most of those metrics don't actually correlate with rankings in any meaningful way.

-For content creators: A definitive list is easier to write about than "it's complicated and we don't really know."
-Listicles about ranking factors generate massive traffic.
+For content creators: A definitive list is so much easier to write about than "it's complicated and we don't really know," and listicles about ranking factors generate massive traffic because people desperately want to believe there's a formula they can follow.

-For newcomers: Having a checklist feels reassuring.
-Check all the boxes, follow the formula, succeed at SEO.
-It's comforting, even if it's wrong.
+For newcomers: Having a checklist feels reassuring - check all the boxes, follow the formula, succeed at SEO - and it's comforting even when it's wrong, maybe especially when it's wrong, because the truth is scarier than the myth.

-The myth creates an ecosystem of tools, services, and content that reinforces itself.
-Questioning it threatens too many business models.
+The myth creates an ecosystem of tools, services, and content that reinforces itself, a self-perpetuating machine that nobody wants to turn off because questioning it threatens too many business models.

 The Real Problem With Factor Thinking

-The damage isn't just that the lists are wrong.
-It's that "factor thinking" itself is the wrong mental model for modern SEO.
+The damage isn't just that the lists are wrong - it's that "factor thinking" itself is the wrong mental model for modern SEO, a framework that made some sense in 2005 but that has become actively harmful in an era of machine learning and natural language understanding.

-Google's algorithm isn't a checklist.
-It's not evaluating 200 independent variables and adding up a score.
-It's a complex system that tries to understand what a page is about, whether it answers the query well, and whether it comes from a trustworthy source.
+Google's algorithm isn't a checklist that evaluates 200 independent variables and adds up a score like a standardized test - it's a complex system that tries to understand what a page is about, whether it answers the query well, and whether it comes from a trustworthy source, all of which are qualitative judgments that resist reduction to simple factors.

-Machine learning changed everything.
-Systems like RankBrain and BERT don't look at predefined factors.
-They learn patterns from massive datasets.
-The factors that matter vary by query, by intent, by context.
-There is no universal list that applies to every situation.
+Machine learning changed everything, because systems like RankBrain and BERT don't look at predefined factors that some engineer specified - they learn patterns from massive datasets, discovering relationships that no human anticipated, and the factors that matter vary by query, by intent, by context, by a thousand variables that interact in ways nobody can fully describe.
+There is no universal list that applies to every situation because every situation is different.

-When you think in terms of "factors," you optimize for checkboxes.
-Add the keyword to the title.
-Get the word count above 2,000.
-Include an image every 300 words.
-Check, check, check.
+When you think in terms of "factors," you optimize for checkboxes: add the keyword to the title, check; get the word count above 2,000, check; include an image every 300 words, check - and you end up with content that hits all the checkboxes and still doesn't rank because you optimized for the wrong thing.

-But Google isn't looking for checkboxes.
-Google is trying to figure out if your page actually helps people.
-That's not a factor.
-That's a judgment.
-And optimizing for judgment requires understanding intent and delivering value, not counting keywords.
+Google isn't looking for checkboxes - Google is trying to figure out if your page actually helps people, and that's not a factor, that's a judgment, and optimizing for judgment requires understanding intent and delivering value, not counting keywords or hitting arbitrary word counts.

 What We Actually Know

-Content relevance is fundamental.
-Your page needs to be about what the person is searching for.
-This isn't a "factor."
-It's the baseline requirement for even being considered.
+Content relevance is fundamental - your page needs to be about what the person is searching for, which isn't a "factor" so much as it's the baseline requirement for even being considered, the equivalent of showing up to the job interview before you can worry about impressing anyone.

-Links matter.
-Links from other websites still influence rankings significantly.
-This is probably the closest thing to a confirmed, important "factor" that exists.
+Links matter - links from other websites still influence rankings significantly, and this is probably the closest thing to a confirmed, important "factor" that exists, though even here the relationship is complicated and varies by context.

-User experience matters somehow.
-Pages that are slow, broken, or hard to use tend to rank worse.
-But we don't know exactly how Google measures this or how much weight it carries.
+User experience matters somehow - pages that are slow, broken, or hard to use tend to rank worse than pages that aren't, but we don't know exactly how Google measures this or how much weight it carries or whether it's a direct signal or an indirect one that works through other mechanisms.

-Reputation matters.
-Sites that are known and trusted in their space tend to rank better.
-Google calls this E-E-A-T. But it's not a direct factor you can optimize.
-It's an emergent property of being actually good at what you do.
+Reputation matters - sites that are known and trusted in their space tend to rank better, and Google calls this E-E-A-T, but it's not a direct factor you can optimize by checking boxes - it's an emergent property of being actually good at what you do, which is both harder and more important than any tactical optimization.

 Beyond that?
-We're mostly guessing.
-We observe correlations and assume causation.
-We run experiments that might prove something or might just reflect noise.
-We share findings that get repeated until they become "facts."
+We're mostly guessing - we observe correlations and assume causation, we run experiments that might prove something or might just reflect noise, we share findings that get repeated until they become "facts" without anyone ever going back to verify them.

 A Better Mental Model

-Instead of thinking about 200 factors, try this: Google is trying to find the best result for each query.
+Instead of thinking about 200 factors, try this much simpler mental model: Google is trying to find the best result for each query, full stop, end of story.

 What makes something the best result?
-It answers the question.
-It comes from someone qualified to answer it.
-It's presented in a way that's easy to use.
-People who click on it are satisfied.
+It answers the question, it comes from someone qualified to answer it, it's presented in a way that's easy to use, and people who click on it are satisfied - that's it, that's the whole thing, that's SEO stripped down to its essential core.

 The Practitioner's Approach

-The best SEOs I know don't think in terms of ranking factors.
+The best SEOs I know - the ones who consistently rank sites in competitive niches, who've weathered a decade of algorithm updates without losing their nerve - don't think in terms of ranking factors at all.
 They think in terms of competitive gaps.

-They look at what's currently ranking and ask: how could we be meaningfully better?
-Not better on arbitrary metrics.
-Better at actually helping the person searching.
+They look at what's currently ranking and ask: how could we be meaningfully better, not better on arbitrary metrics that some tool invented, but better at actually helping the person searching, better in ways that would make a real human prefer our result to the ones that currently exist?

 There are no 200 ranking factors.
 There's just one question: is this page the best answer to the query?
 Everything else is commentary.